 Research in the NHS is essential in helping to improve the health and wellbeing of the population and is included within the NHS Constitution.
 There is also evidence to suggest that when healthcare organisations engage in research, it is likely to have a positive impact on their performance and patient outcomes.
-As such, Walton Medical Centre is dedicated to supporting clinical research.
-Practice staff may view care records in order to offer new research opportunities to patients and carers, to support the development of treatments and improve the way the Practice delivers healthcare.
+As such, Walton Medical Centre is proud to be a research active organisation and it is dedicated to supporting clinical research.
+Its staff view care records in order to offer new research opportunities to patients and carers, to support the development of treatments and improve the way the Practice delivers healthcare.